crholm/play-gzip/README.md

                     "/public/js/libs/jquery.min.js"
                  ]

-Note: GzipAssets only work in production since it relays on Asstes to send the compressed files and Assets only does so in production mode
+* Note: GzipAssets only work in production since it relays on Asstes to send the compressed files and Assets only does so in production mode

-Note: Config only relate to GzipAssets
+* Note: Config only relate to GzipAssets

-Note: Config is optional and without it GzipAssets will conpress all files regardless of size or location.
+* Note: Config is optional and without it GzipAssets will conpress all files regardless of size or location.

-Note: Only files with the file size within the intervall gzip.min.file.size to gzip.max.file.size will be compressed
+* Note: Only files with the file size within the intervall gzip.min.file.size to gzip.max.file.size will be compressed

-Note: gzip.exclude contain list with relativ path to assets not to be compressed, both specific files or dirs are valid
+* Note: gzip.exclude contain list with relativ path to assets not to be compressed, both specific files or dirs are valid

-Note: GzipAssets compresses assets in a seperate thread and are initiated by the request for a asset.
+* Note: GzipAssets compresses assets in a seperate thread and are initiated by the request for a asset.
 Hence the first request for an asset might deliver a uncompressed version.

-Note: GzipAssets also "detect" changes to the uncompressed asset and re-compress it.
+* Note: GzipAssets also "detect" changes to the uncompressed asset and re-compress it.
 It might however deliver the old version on the first request for the asset

+##Versions
+`1.1.2`